ricerockett/python-project-49/README.md

 INSTALLATION INSTRUCTIONS
 ===============================================================================
+NOTE: To install and run project you should have poetry installed.

   1. Unpack the Brain-games repo archive that you downloaded.

-  2. To install the application, open a console, cd into repo root directory and enter following sequinse of commands:
+  2. To install the application, open a console, cd into repo root directory and enter following sequence of commands:

        make install